ow that your cruise is booked, there are still a few more decisions to make and things to do before you actually pack those bags.

 - Pills: Dramamine, Bonine (generic -Meclizine & Dimenhydrinate) We always purchase generics at HALF the price – they are the EXACT same medication.
 Confirm this by comparing ingredients on the box/bottle or speaking to your pharmacist.
 The drawbacks to the pills are that they must be swallowed (when you’re nauseous), must be taken every 8-12 hours AND they tend to make you drowsy.
 If you opt for the pills, CERTAINLY take the first dose BEFORE boarding!!!

-- Transderm Patches: Transderm Scop Patch This is MY choice.
+- Transderm Patches: The Transderm Scop Patch is MY choice.
 These are ‘behind the ear’ patches applied the night before (or morning of) your cruise.
-They require a prescription. 🙂 The package contains 4 patches and each patch lasts 4-5 days, so 1 package should be enough for 2-4 people depending on the length of your cruise.
+They require a prescription. 🙂 The package USED to contain 4 patches, but recently we were able to purchase them singly. (check with your pharmacy) Each patch lasts 4-5 days.
 Read and follow the instructions for application carefully.
-On longer cruises, we often don’t apply the 2nd patch unless we actually need to.
-Typically, by mid-way through the cruise, we’ve gotten our ‘sea legs’ and motion sickness isn’t a problem.
+On longer cruises, we often don’t apply the 2nd patch mid-cruise unless we actually need to.
+Typically, after those first 4-5 days, we’ve gotten our ‘sea legs’ and motion sickness isn’t a problem.
 The problem starts when we get OFF the ship!! 🙂

 - SeaBands: These bands apply pressure to pressure points on the wrist.
-I have never personally used them but have friends who swear by their effectiveness.
+I have never personally used them but have spoken with others we’ve met on cruises who swear by their effectiveness.
 It’s a more natural approach if that is your preference.

 - Natural Remedies: